 Hours: 10 a.m. – 8 p.m., daily September 18 – October 31

-Admission: Free to visit; $7 for ages 7 and up, $1 for ages 3 - 6, free for kids younger than 3.
+Admission: Free to visit; $8 for Big Corn Maze ages 6 and up, $1 for Mini maze ages 4 and 5, free for kids younger than 3.

 Activities: Even if Pumpkinville is free, they don’t lack activities.
 They feature two different corn mazes, a straw train, a football field for pickup games, sack races, and tug a pumpkin (think tug of war).
 But we really love the idea of the campfires...they even get the fire started for you and provide additional wood, roasting sticks, and chairs!